kingreza/theswiftbook/chapters/basics.md

 At the heart of the language are [functions](functions.md), [properties](properties.md), [structures](structures.md) and [classes](classes.md), all of which contribute to the majority of what you see as built-in types and functionality.

-[Structures](structures.md) allow you to create thread safe objects that are by design immutable.
+[Structures](structures.md) allow you to create thread safe objects that are passed by value, rather than reference.
 [Classes](classes.md) on the other hand are reference types and can be mutated without warning.
-Extra work is required to make a class thread-safe.
+Extra work is required to make a class thread safe whereas a completely immutable structure is by default thread safe.

 [Enumerations](enumerations.md) allow you to create a list of similar items, such as apples, oranges, all of which are fruits (the enumeration).
 Each case in the enumeration represents an item in the list.